This Discussion channel is currently closed.

 Default_avatar

-Oliver Warzecha over 6 years ago
+Oliver Warzecha about 7 years ago

 I installed a solar large ground mount system this year at my property.
 I did this for a variety of reasons but it scares me to think that my utility company could charge me inappropriate fees without any oversight.
 After spending as much time, energy and money into a system that is green and is helping to curb peak demand over sunny hot summer days why should I be further penalized?
 I believe all cooperative fees should be eliminated or at minimum decreased with oversight to assure advantage isn't being taken by utilities to penalize homeowners.